Pages

 About the Author :

-Joey Lawsin is the author of the new school of thought "Originemology".
+Joey Lawsin is the author behind the new school of thought "Inscription by Design".
 He is a revisionist who wants to change the world by rewriting the textbooks with new concepts that debunk the old scientific, theological, and philosophical ideas of antiquity.
-He published a book in Physics, created a conscious machine known as Biotronics, and discovered "The Codexation Dilemma".
-The article above is an excerpt from his book "Evolution of Creation".
+He published a book in Physics, created a conscious machine known as Autognorics, and formulated the Mother of all Theories "The Single Theory of Everything".
+The article above is an excerpt from his book "The Bible Proves God Does not Exist".

 # Codexation, #Codexation Dilemma, # Transcodification, #Originemology, #SCQRE